chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 Retrieve your MongoDB database name from the Heroku Dashboard by clicking on the MongoLab addon.
 Place the database name into the `application-prod.yml` configuration file in the database field.

-Deploy project to Heroku
+Deploy project to Heroku.
 ```
 $ git push heroku master
 ```

-Look at your application logs to see what is happening behind the scenes
+Look at your application logs to see what is happening behind the scenes.
 ```
 $ heroku logs
 ```

-If your application deploys without timing out then open it as follows
+If your application deploys without timing out then open it as follows.
 ```
 $ heroku open
 ```